Crunchyroll: Sony ownership

-On August 15, Crunchyroll began rolling out the campaign on Crunchyroll official launch in Indonesia, complete with local subs and dubs in most of the newly-added titles for the Southeast Asian regions including Indonesia.
-On August 19, Crunchyroll collaborated with the music-audio streaming service Spotify by launching its themed and curated playlists within the Spotify's Anime Hub.
+On August 15, Crunchyroll began rolling out the campaign on Crunchyroll official launch in Indonesia, complete with local subs and dubs in most of the newly added titles for the Southeast Asian regions including Indonesia.
+On August 19, Crunchyroll collaborated with Spotify by launching its themed and curated playlists within the Spotify's Anime Hub.

+On December 7, Bloomberg reported that Crunchyroll was seeing its early lead in anime streaming come under threat from rising competition as rivals like Netflix, Hulu, and Amazon Prime Video continued to expand their anime catalogs, often taking away exclusive licensing deals.

-On January 7, 2025, Crunchyroll announced during Sony Group Corporation's CES 2025 press conference that a new digital manga application would join the service as a premium add-on, launched on October 9, 2025.
+On January 7, 2025, Crunchyroll announced during Sony Group Corporation's CES 2025 press conference that a new digital manga application would join the service as a premium add-on, launched on October 9.
 The app launched as a standalone, called Crunchyroll Manga, on iOS and Android with web browser support planned for the future.
 Crunchyroll Manga first launched in English in the United States and Canada, with other language options planned.

 In April 2025, Purini told Forbes that Crunchyroll was "not considering AI in the creative process, including our voice actors."

-In October 2025, Crunchyroll announced that it had partnered with Delta Airlines to bring its catalog into Delta Airlines' in-flight entertainment system starting in November.
+In October 2025, Crunchyroll announced that it had partnered with Delta Air Lines to bring its catalog into the latter's in-flight entertainment system starting in November.
 It then announced a global collaboration with HoYoverse for an exclusive Honkai: Star Rail collab, which began on November 6 to coincide with the game's Version 3.7 update.
-During the collaboration, the HoYoFair program's Honkai: Star Rail "Chimerric Park" event streamed exclusively on Crunchyroll as part of the collaboration.
+During the collaboration, the HoYoFair program's commissioned Chimerric Park fan work event streamed exclusively on Crunchyroll.

+In December 2025, it was reported that Crunchyroll was eliminating its free, ad-supported tier at the end of the month.
+Prior to said elimination, Crunchyroll had over 120 million registered users overall.

+In August 2026, Crunchyroll announced another global collaboration with HoYoverse, this time for an exclusive Genshin Impact collaboration, which began on August 12 to coincide with the game's Version 7.0 update.

 Programming

 Original programming

 On February 25, 2020, Crunchyroll initially announced seven series under its Crunchyroll Originals label.
-These are anime or other animated series that are either co-produced or directly produced by the company.
-While Crunchyroll has co-produced other anime titles, this list only includes those that Crunchyroll themselves officially place under the label.
+These are anime or other animated series that were either co-produced or directly produced by the company.
+While Crunchyroll has co-produced other anime titles, this list only includes those that Crunchyroll themselves officially placed under the label.
 Following Sony's acquisition of Crunchyroll, the brand was quietly discontinued alongside the closure of the in-house production studios.

 Series released under the "Crunchyroll Originals" label included: